Navigate

 Brooklyn displays a small puppet for an onlooker.

-The Fogtown series is a live-action puppet series (so, not stop-motion) started by Sean Parker and Austin Hillebrecht!
+The Fogtown series is a live-action puppet series (so, no, not stop-motion) started by Sean Parker and Austin Hillebrecht!
 Currently in the development and pitching stage, the show re-imagines the adventures of Sherlock (in this case, Sherblock Holmes) and his friend Watson (Blockson).
 They're also working on a choose-your-own-adventure game using the same puppetry techniques!
 The team is a close-knit group of writers, artists, puppet makers and film people, and I'm honored to be part of their volunteer crew making puppets, costumes, and puppeteering on set.

 Projects I've done as part of the Fogtown production: